MattiaTinfena/AdvancedRobotProgramming-Assignment2/README.md

 ### Target and obstacle
 The target and obstacle processes operate similarly, generating random positions within the environment and sending them to the blackboard for display and processing.
 Each process publishes its respective data to the blackboard using Fast DDS.
+However, since Target and Obstalce do not have a direct communication channel, some targets may overlap with obstacles.

 The target and obstacle utilize the following primitives:
 - File Manipulation: Functions like fopen(), fwrite(), and fclose() are used to open a log file, write messages, and close it.